 In the enterprise environment, computers still have a winning edge over smartphones.
 For computational superiority or enhanced operational efficiency, computers are used by more than 80% of the workforce, according to a study², with 50% of the total workforce exclusively using desktops.

 Needless to say, enterprises are still purchasing and using computers by and large.
 When procuring these devices, the enterprises now have to also consider the capabilities of the device to withstand ‘remote working’- the new normal.
 The demands of remote working are different from on-prem working.
 The devices operate outside the known networks, the usage is highly unmonitored and troubleshooting has to be done over the air.

-To simplify the decision-making process of choosing between macOS computers and Windows 10 PCs, we’ve listed out when to choose what to make remote working a breeze.
+To simplify the decision-making process of choosing between macOS computers and Windows 10 PCs, we’ve listed out macs vs pcs pros and cons for you to analyze what to choose to make remote working a breeze.

 Choose Mac When

 1. You want the best in class hardware